CMU-Perceptual-Computing-Lab/openpose/doc/05_faq.md

 COCO model will eventually be removed.
 BODY_25 model is faster, more accurate, and it includes foot keypoints.
 However, `COCO` requires less memory on GPU (being able to fit into 2GB GPUs with the default settings) and it runs faster on CPU-only mode. `MPI` model is only meant for people requiring the MPI-keypoint structure.
 It is also slower than BODY_25 and far less accurate.

 Key differences:
 - `BODY_25` is the fastest one on the GPU, the most accurate one, and the one with the highest number of keypoints (including foot keypoints!), highly recommended.
-It also uses the most ammount of RAM/GPU memory.
+It also uses the most amount of RAM/GPU memory.
 - `COCO` is faster than `BODY_25` on the CPU but slower on the GPU and less accurate.
 - `MPI` is the fastest on the CPU but the least accurate of all 3.